wenxin-c/tp/docs/DeveloperGuide.md

 mainCommand [payload] [--argument1 [payload1] --argument2 [payload2] ... ]
 ```

 This should be familiar to you.
-It is similar to how most CLI applications process arguments in the wild.
+It is similar to how most CLI applications process arguments.
+In particular, we adapt the structure from `unix` style CLI apps.
+For example, `git --help`'s
+output is shown below.

 ![Example](diagrams/git_command.png)
 <figcaption align="center">Example of CLI input syntax, using git as an example</figcaption>